mohammedkmo/dinary-backend/README.md

 # Dinary backend

-this is my persunal project put i put it public just in case someone want to make same idea
+this is my personal project but i decided put it in public just in case someone want to make same idea

 ## Introduction